fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - There is a property: 'streng proper'
 - 'streng proper' has the alternative label 'strictly proper'
 - 'streng proper' is applicable to 'Übertragungsfunktion'
-- There is an if-then statement:
+- There is an if-then-statement:
     - formalized setting:
         - 'G(s)' is an instance of 'Übertragungsfunktion'
         - 'Z' is an instance of 'Zähler'